-The Trust, on behalf of the Funds, and the Adviser have retained Penserra Capital Management LLC, located at 4 Orinda Way, Suite 100-A, Orinda, California 94563, to serve as investment sub-adviser for the Funds.
+The Trust, on behalf of the Quantum ETF, Connectivity ETF, H2 ETF, and Travel ETF (collectively, the "Funds"), and the Adviser have retained Penserra Capital Management LLC, located at 4 Orinda Way, Suite 100-A, Orinda, California 94563, to serve as investment sub-adviser for the Funds.
 The Sub-Adviser is a registered investment adviser and New York limited liability company.
 The Sub-Adviser is owned and controlled by George Madrigal and Dustin Lewellyn.

-Pursuant to a Sub-Advisory Agreement between the Adviser and the Sub-Adviser (the "Sub-Advisory Agreement"), the Sub-Adviser is responsible for trading portfolio securities on behalf of each Fund, including selecting broker-dealers to execute purchase and sale transactions as instructed by the Adviser or in connection with any rebalancing or reconstitution of the Fund's respective Index, subject to the supervision of the Adviser and the Board.
+Pursuant to a Sub-Advisory Agreement between the Adviser and the Sub-Advisor (the "Sub-Advisory Agreement"), the Sub-Adviser is responsible for trading portfolio securities on behalf of each Fund, including selecting broker-dealers to execute purchase and sale transactions as instructed by the Adviser or in connection with any rebalancing or reconstitution of the Fund's respective Index, subject to the supervision of the Adviser and the Board.
 For the services it provides to the Funds, the Sub-Adviser is compensated by the Adviser from the management fees paid by each Fund to the Adviser.